-Photon energy is reconstructed using the measured energy-deposit in the LHCf calorimeter.
+The photon energy is reconstructed using the measured energy deposited in the LHCf calorimeters.
 The charge information in each scintillation layer is first converted to a deposited energy by using the calibration coefficients obtained from the SPS electron test beam data taken below \gev{200}~\cite{LHCfSPS}.
 The sum of the energy deposited in the 2nd to 13th scintillation layers is then converted to the primary photon energy using an empirical function.
-The coefficients of the function are determined from the response of the calorimeters to single photons using toy MC simulations.
+The coefficients of the function are determined from the response of the calorimeters to single photons using MC simulations.
 Corrections for shower leakage effects and the light-yield collection efficiency of the scintillation layers are carried out during the energy reconstruction process~\cite{LHCfJINST}.
-In case of multihit events, the reconstructed energy simply based on the sum of the measured energy deposit is split into the two energies: primary and secondary hits.
-Fractions of the energy for primary and secondary hits are determined according to the peak height and width of the corresponding distinct peaks in the lateral shower impact distribution.
+In the case of multi-hit events, the reconstructed energy based on the measured energy deposited is split into two energies, primary and secondary.
+Fractions of the energy for the primary and secondary hits are determined according to the peak height and width of the corresponding distinct peaks in the lateral-shower-impact-distribution.